 LED Ring Lamps

 See the TinyG connection diagram.
 The ring lamps run at 12V.
 Configure the fan output to 12V, and wire the ring lights to the fan output.
 If you don’t have the right connector for the fan output (I didn’t), don’t worry: A regular female pin header connector works fine.
+Alternatively, you could wire the lights in series connection and connect them directly to the 24V supply.

 Last but not least, have a kill switch!
 This is a moving machine, and safety is important.
 Besides, during testing you might crash the machine, so you want an easy way to cut power to the motors.
 Wire the switch to the reset line of TinyG (see the one-page wiring diagram here, emerengy stop middle right).
 I used the Adafruit big red button (mounted on a plastic container):